 Instructions

-5. Stir in another ¼ teaspoon salt, cumin, paprika, and grated ginger.
-Lower the heat to a simmer, place the lid on but leave it cracked to let steam escape, and cook for an hour, stirring occasionally.
+- Stir in another ¼ teaspoon salt, cumin, paprika, and grated ginger.
+Reduce the heat to a simmer, cover with a lid, leaving a small gap for steam to escape, and let it cook for an hour, stirring occasionally.

-6. After an hour, check if the eggplant has broken down and blended with the tomatoes.
+- Check if the eggplant has broken down and melded with the tomatoes.
 If not, cook for another 15–20 minutes until it reaches a mashed, stew-like consistency.